ms-iot/content/SetupGalileo.md

 * [Microsoft Windows Intel Galileo Gen 1](http://go.microsoft.com/fwlink/?LinkID=403150){:target="_blank"}
 * [Microsoft Windows Intel Galileo Gen 2](http://go.microsoft.com/fwlink/?LinkID=513083&clcid=0x409){:target="_blank"}

+**NOTE:**  Please ensure that you are enrolled in [Microsoft Connect](https://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558), or these links will fail.

 **NOTE:**
-: Please use the correct Windows image for the board you are using.
-They are not interchangable.
+Please use the correct Windows image for the board you are using.
+They are not interchangeable.

 # Write Windows to the microSD card